Well, it’s coming along. This well known cryptographer’s parable nicely sums up our site’s philosophy:-

 We won’t however be publishing entire designs here.
 Think of it as a collection of hardware and software based building blocks that you can put together as you see fit.
 There are quite a few noise generator and TRNG circuits on line.
 Some have extensive operational details and performance figures, but others just feature a label saying Noise out.
 We intend to provide more detailed analysis than that.

 You have to realise that actually there is no such thing as a hardware random number generator, unless you’re thinking of a roulette wheel.
 This can be easily proven with a simple experiment.
-Take a commercial usb flash drive sized TRNG.
+Take a commercial USB flash drive sized TRNG.
 Cradle it in palm of your hand.
 Caress it with your thumb and then squeeze gently.
 Do random bits spurt out of the end in a stream of unpredictable ones and zeros?
 No?

 More specifically, unless you’re operating a roulette wheel or bits are delivered to you from above carved on stone tablets, all random numbers are software generated.
 After all a bit is software so has to be made by software.
 As hardware begets hardware, so software begets software.
 Like Bird Flu, one’s not crossed over to the other (yet).
-It’s just question of what proportions of software and hardware.
+It’s just a question of the relative proportions of software and hardware.
 So there will also be some code snippets on this site to distil raw entropy into useful (and cryptographically secure) random numbers.